TheRenegadeCoder/sample-programs-website/docs/projects/josephus-problem/algol68/index.md

 INT k := values[2];
 INT g := josephus(n, k);
 printf(($gl$, whole(g, 0)))

 ```

 {% endraw %}

-[Josephus Problem](https://sampleprograms.io/projects/josephus-problem) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Josephus Problem in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 31 2023 21:55:33.
-The solution was first committed on Jan 24 2023 19:58:12.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution